Planning entry and working safely in a confined space

 Confined space work is covered by an Australian standard: AS 2865 Confined spaces.

-This fact sheet will give you a brief overview of the requirements and procedures in the standard.
+This quick guide will give you a brief overview of the requirements and procedures in the standard.
 It is not a substitute for the standard itself.

 Anyone who carries out confined space work needs to be familiar with the standard, and should have specialist training as well.